 Rules and Standards

-- The multiplication of laws and rules beyond what is necessary would be legalistic.
-The Pharisees multiplied rules until they were so numerous that any modern attempt to compile them requires many volumes.
+- The term "legalistic" can also refer more broadly to certain ways of misusing the law.
+For example, the multiplication of laws and rules beyond what is necessary is legalistic.
+The Pharisees manufactured rules until they were so numerous that any modern attempt to compile them requires many volumes.
 But the traditional rules against worldly amusement are few in number, and they simplify Christian duty.
-The man who simply rejects all Hollywood movies saves himself many mistakes, as well as the time and anguish that another man wastes in trying to decide which are acceptable and which are not.
+The man who simply rejects all Hollywood movies saves himself from ever approving what he should dismiss.
+He also preserves for better uses all the time that another man wastes in trying to decide which are acceptable and which are not.
 Besides, what inevitably happens if you start looking through movies and TV programs in an attempt to find some that are okay?
 You end up seeing a lot of garbage that God does not want you to see.
 You know I am speaking the truth.

-Are any Hollywood movies are truly pleasing to God?
-In recent years I have seen very few, but of the many I saw in my younger days, not one had the purpose of exalting God or giving Him the glory, yet we are to do all things to the glory of God (1 Cor.
+Are any Hollywood movies truly pleasing to God?
+In recent years I have seen few movies from this source, but of the many I saw in my younger days, not one had the purpose of exalting God or giving Him the glory, yet we are to do all things to the glory of God (1 Cor.
 10:31).
 Not one bolstered faith in the Bible or taught submission to the God of the Bible.
-It is possible to find in Hollywood’s output a few movies sympathetic to Roman Catholicism, as well as many others that look favorably on Eastern or mystical religions, but Bible religion never appears except as a target of ridicule.
+It is possible to find in Hollywood’s output a few movies sympathetic to Roman Catholicism, as well as many others that look favorably on Eastern or mystical religions, but fundamentalism never appears except as a target of ridicule.
+Still, of the countless thousands of worldly films now available, are not some sufficiently devoid of vice to be tolerable?
+Not many.
+The list would be pretty short.

-- It would be legalistic to suppose that you become a good Christian just by obeying a few rules of personal separation.
+- It is legalistic to suppose that you become a good Christian just by obeying a few rules of personal separation.
 To spare the flock from this delusion, preachers should hammer away at all sin, not just worldliness, and they should keep denunciation of sin in balance with recommendation of worship and charity.
-Also, they should impress upon the flock the understanding that our highest duty is to love both God and man (Matt.
+Also, they should impress upon the flock that our highest duty is to love both God and man (Matt.
 22:36-40).

-- Any moral code without foundation in the law of God would be legalistic.
+- Any moral code without foundation in the law of God is legalistic.
 The many rules of the Pharisees were legalistic in this sense.
 Jesus dismissed some of their ceremonial washings, for instance, as merely "the commandments of men" (Matt.
 15:9).
-But in fact the rules against worldly amusement have a solid Biblical basis, in that they help a believer fulfill his duty to keep himself unspotted from the world (James 1:27).
+But the rules against worldly amusement have a solid Biblical basis, for they help a believer fulfill his duty to keep himself unspotted from the world (James 1:27).
 They assist him in overcoming the world's evil influence and resisting the world's enslaving pleasures.

-To protect yourself from legalism, you should never impose a rule on yourself just because you hear someone recommend it, even though that person is a pastor or respected Christian leader.
-You should first be satisfied in your own heart that the rule fits a Biblical world view.
+To protect yourself from legalism, you should never impose a rule on yourself just because someone, even a Christian leader, recommends it.
+You should first be satisfied in your own heart that the rule truly helps you walk in holiness.
 But do not be quick to reject one of the time-honored rules as unbiblical.
 If you let the Spirit guide you in further searching of God’s will, you will discover how wise the rule is.
 Remember that God will judge you for your choices.
-Do not think that God will excuse a bad choice just because you saw it as harmless.
+Do not think that God will excuse a bad choice just because it did not trouble your conscience.
 Your opinion counts for nothing.
 It will never stand as an excuse if it rests on careless inattention to the real teaching of Scripture.

 The Spirit of grace does not operate by discarding the law.
 Rather, by instructing the believer in the Word of God, which is filled with rules and commands expounding the law, He shows the believer how to live.
 The law reveals exactly what behavior conforms to the will of God and what does not.
 Moreover, the Holy Spirit gives the believer a new ability to practice the law in his daily walk (Rom.
 8:1-4).

-Worldly pleasures are not right for many reasons, including two stated by Paul.
-They might be inexpedient, and they might be enslaving (1 Cor.
-6:12).
+Worldly pleasures are not right for many reasons, including two stated by Paul in the same verse.
+They might be inexpedient, and they might be enslaving.
 The inexpedient things include any distraction from proper attention to Christian service.
 The enslaving things include any sinful indulgence.
 Such an indulgence can deplete a believer's stores of time, wealth, reputation, and bodily strength and, at last, destroy his capacity for service.
 Notice that almost every amusement that a worldly Christian might seek to excuse by an appeal to 1 Corinthians 6:12 belongs to the things which this very verse condemns.
 What is TV, for instance, if not a time-waster and potential addiction?

 Antinomianism in the Last Days

 The Bible clearly predicts that a contempt for rules will reign in the Last Days, the days in which we live (2 Tim.
 4:3; 2 Pet.
 2:1).
-Although the church has been plagued with false teachers from the start, never have there been so many who plausibly and insistently peddle liberty as there are today.
-A host of pseudospiritual objections to rules circulate all about us.
-Lawlessness under the pretext of higher spirituality is known as antinomianism.
+Although the church has been plagued with false teachers from the start, now everywhere we look we see them peddling sin under the name of liberty.
+A host of pseudospiritual objections to rules has infected modern churches, turning them onto the downward path of the ancient heresy called antinomianism, which is lawlessness masquerading as higher spirituality.
 Scripture warns us that if we let antinomian teachers lure us away from holy living, we will be like a dog returning to his vomit, or a sow returning to the mire (2 Pet.
 2:19-22).